Welcome, we're here to help.

 Commissioner Representing the Public

 Andres Alcantar is Chairman and Commissioner Representing the Public of the Texas Workforce Commission (TWC).
-Gov. Rick Perry appointed Alcantar in 2008 and designated him Chairman May 1, 2012.
-Alcantar was recently reappointed to the Commission for a term to expire on February 1, 2019.
+Governor Rick Perry appointed Alcantar for a term to expire on February 1, 2019.

-TWC’s mission is to promote and support an effective workforce system that offers employers, individuals, and communities the opportunity to achieve and sustain economic prosperity.
-TWC oversees the state’s employment, training, child care, and unemployment insurance programs, and delivers these services through Texas Workforce Solutions, a network of 28 Local Workforce Development Boards.
+TWC’s mission is to promote and support a workforce system that creates value and offers employers, individuals, and communities the opportunity to achieve and sustain economic prosperity.
+TWC oversees the state’s employment, training, child care, adult education, and unemployment insurance programs, and delivers these services through Texas Workforce Solutions, a network of 28 Local Workforce Development Boards.

 Chairman Alcantar received a bachelor’s degree and a master’s degree in public administration from Texas Tech University.